Qiuye2024/Qiuye2024.github.io/_pages/about.md

 I am a PhD candidate at the School of Computer Science, University of Oklahoma.
 My current research focuses on cybersecurity under the supervision of Dr. Song Fang.
 I received my M.Eng. degree from Xidian University in 2019 and B.Eng. degree from Yanshan University in 2016.

-<font color='red'> I am applying for tenure-track faculty positions！ </font><br />
+<font color='red'> I am applying for tenure-track faculty positions！ </font><br /> Please feel free to contact me at *qiuye.he AT ou.edu* if there is any opportunities and questions.

 Research Interests
 ======